Hansformer/SIRA-Bot/README.md

-# :robot: Discord bot for SIRA
+# :robot: Discord bot for SIRA (Settlement, Investment & Realty of the Arietis)

 Turn back now.